Textual Healing PR Edinburgh Fringe roster 2024

 Just The Tonic, The Caves @ 2:40pm

-2 – 26 Aug (not 12th)
+1 – 25 Aug (not 12)

-After her viral success with her Liz Truss parodies, receiving millions of views on YouTube, Britain’s Got Talent Semi-Finalist (The Dots) and Funny Women Content Creator Runner Up, Nerine Skinner debuts at Edinburgh this year.
+After her viral success with her Liz Truss parodies, receiving millions of views on YouTube, Britain’s Got Talent Semi-Finalist (The Dots) and Funny Women Content Creator Runner-Up Nerine Skinner debuts at Edinburgh this year.

 In 2022, politically unaware Nerine Skinner went viral overnight as Liv Struss, aka the politically hapless Liz Truss.
-Outlasted in Downing Street by a lettuce, Liz Truss’s political relevance faded, and the country moved on.
-But Nerine didn’t.
-Through hilarious, original oddball characters, award nominated political parodies and heartfelt storytelling, this is the story of Nerine trying to let go.
-Examining how holding onto the past and her unconventional upbringing led to an unhealthy co-dependency with the former Prime Minister.
+Outlasted in Downing Street by a lettuce, Liz Truss’s political relevance faded and the country moved on – but Nerine didn’t.
+Through hilarious, original oddball characters, award-nominated political parodies and heartfelt storytelling, this is the story of Nerine trying to let go, examining how holding onto the past and her unconventional upbringing led to an unhealthy co-dependency with the former Prime Minister.

 Keywords: satire, politics, mental health, character comedy, abstract comedy, stand up